UCSF-CBI/c4/docs/get-started/hello-world-job.md

 1. creating a script,

-2. submitting the script to a partition,
+2. submitting the script to the sechduler,

 3. waiting for the script to start and finish, and